Table of Contents

 Home Education Law in England

-The parent is not required to provide any particular type of education and is under no obligation to:
+The Government's home education guidelines say that the parent is not required to provide any particular type of education and is under no obligation to:

 have premises equipped to any particular standard

 set hours during which education will take place

 have any specific qualifications

 The Government Guidelines tell local authorities what they should do "if it appears that a suitable education is not being provided".[paragraphs 3.4 to 3.6] This doesn't mean that local authorities should routinely try and monitor or "evaluate" home education.
 Although local authorities may initially ask for some information, this isn't the same as a formal notice under section 437.